Freephone 0800 167 710

 Hi, my name is Dally the Dalmatian.

-I'm famous for my advice on how to stop dog bites before they happen. dally says
+I'm famous for my advice on how to stop dog bites before they happen.

 My job is to help children and adults to learn how to treat all dogs with care, consideration, and respect, as well as to stay safe by making the right choices around all dogs, not just the family pet.